 Billing has always been a thorn in any major telecommunication company’s side.
 Customers are rarely happy when paying for their phone plan, especially when many aren’t very transparent about what they are being charged for.
 This is where usability and empathy step in.
-We were tasked with redesigning the TELUS app’s current billing system to make it both clearer and friendlier for customers.
+My team and I were tasked with redesigning the TELUS app’s current billing system to make it both clearer and friendlier for customers.

-Through this, we could extrapolate that there were two pieces missing from the current experience; one being first bill education and the second being information hierarchy.
+- Through this, we hypothesized that there were two pieces missing from the current experience; one being first bill education and the second being information hierarchy.

 First Time Bill Education

 Using research results, we designed a solution that covered the three main charges that customers may see on their new bill.

 - Charges that carry over from when the customer activates to the end of their billing cycle.

 - This was confusing to customers as they don’t understand that their plan activation date may not coincide with their monthly bill cycle.